IceHe/blog/source/_posts/mac_shortcuts.md

 f —— Open Link in Current Tab
 F —— Open Link in New Tab
-Del —— Delete the Last Hint Character
+⌫ —— Delete the Last Hint Character
 凵 | ⇧ 凵 —— Switch Hint Layout
 ** gf —— Open Link in New Tab & then Switch to it ** ** gF —— Open Link in New Window **